 Miraculously, the tapestries survived Kronborg’s fire in 1629, after which they have experienced a tumultuous existence where they were transported from one royal castle to another, for example to Nyborg Castle.
 Several of them were lost through time, but almost half were stored in the middle of the 1700s at the royal furniture storage depot in the Prince’s Palace in Copenhagen.
 Here they remained until 1819, when Lord Chamberlain A. W. Hauch (1755-1838), who was both the head of the furniture depot and chairman of the Royal Commission for the Preservation of Antiquities, the predecessor of the Museum of Nordic Antiquities, proposed that the king surrender them to the museum.
 A week later, the king welcomed the idea.

 The National Museum’s former director Mouritz Mackeprang (1869-1959), who had carefully studied the history of the Kronborg tapestries, guessed that they were moved directly from one storage depot to another.
-“At the loft of the Church of the Holy Trinity, where the museum was located 1807-32, there simply has not been room for them”, he writes.
+“At the loft of the Trinity Church, where the museum was located 1807-32, there simply has not been room for them”, he writes.